spencerdavidii/Network-Router-Security-Configuration-Lab-/README.md

  ### Completed Lab Remarks
 * I learned how to navigate between different user modes in Cisco IOS, including user EXEC, privileged EXEC (enable mode), and global configuration mode.
 This helped unlock deeper access levels on the router so I could make important changes.

-* I now understand the importance of using the enable command to gain higher-level access before configuring the router.
+* I  understand the importance of using the enable command to gain higher-level access before configuring the router.

 * I practiced entering and exiting configuration modes using commands like enable, configure terminal,show running-config,service password-encryption and exit.